Ready to embark on a fall foliage Vermont road trip you won’t soon forget?

 One thing you won’t find much of on Route 100 is nightlife, so leave the fancy dress and high heels behind.
 Here are some more packing must-haves to help you make the most of your trip.

-• Jackets – The weather in Vermont is fickle, especially in the mountains.
+- Jacket.
+Vermont’s weather is fickle, especially in the mountains.
 For fall travel, pack a down puffy jacket and a wool hat.
-These down jackets pack down really small and are perfect for travel.

 What’s your favorite fall foliage road trip in Vermont?
 Share it with our readers in the comments below.